 DIY Puerto Princesa underground river tour:

 - Go to Sabang the day before you want to take the tour, if not two days before just because Sabang is nice.
-Consider the mangrove forest tour for the day before.

 - Go to the permit office by the Sabang port to get your river permit.
 They only have so many walk-in permits available (the rest are for tours) so go earlier in the day if you can.
 We went in the afternoon in March and were able to get them.